10sr/fuzzy-finder-el/README.md

 This package defines several variables that configures this command: for example `fuzzy-finder-default-command` defines what command is executed for fuzzy finder process.

+Without any configuration, it lists up all files in the current directory and child directories, start a `fzf` process, and then visit selected files.

 This command can also be used as a function to define a new fuzzy finder command.
 You can pass keyword arguments to overwrite configurations defined by the